Skip to content

 Building Indexes

-This guide covers building your own nxv index from a local nixpkgs checkout.
+This guide covers building your own nxv index from nixpkgs channel-release snapshots.
 This is an advanced topic for users who want to:

 • Self-host their own nxv infrastructure